We're here to help

 In the end, an act of cybercrime requires careful handling – from a legal, reputational, and technical POV.
 And while PI is designed to deal with claims involving negligence and delivering a poor service, it can't deal with the damage wrought by cybercriminals.

-That said, not many people face up to hackers willingly…which is why cyber insurance is such a hero.
+That said, not many people have the confidence or know-how to square up to hackers…which is why cyber insurance really helps MSPs.
 It deals with any attack or breach head-on.
-And provides you with the level of care and attention you need to win back your clients’ trust.
+And provides you with the level of support you need to win back your clients’ trust.

 Remote (but reliable) support